 - Visible engagement metrics

 To show off your engaging personality and subject/industry knowledge through the status updates.
-In fact, LinkedIn reported that job seekers who updated their status weekly were 10 times more likely to be contacted by recruiters.
+In fact, LinkedIn reports job seekers who update their status weekly are 10 times more likely to be contacted by recruiters.

 Optimizing your LinkedIn profile can help you land the dream job